 A new, shielded communications structure costs $70-85K

 A HEMP event would cause catastrophic damage to the electrical grid across wide areas of the continent (see also; Starfish Prime).
 The voltages instantaneously induced on computer circuit boards and power supplies would be so high, they would likely burst into flames if they were close enough to the detonation.
 The same for almost all other electronic devices with circuit boards.
 It would set the country back one hundred or more years, technologically, causing massive disruptions in the food supply chain.
 Such an act would surely be met with massive nuclear retaliation by the US.
-The military has not only hardened all of it’s communications and command facilities, they have undergone rigorous EMP testing, finding and fixing design flaws.
+The military has not only hardened all of its communications and command facilities, but they have also undergone rigorous EMP testing, finding and fixing design flaws.
 Thus, the US military’s capacity to wage war would continue undiminished after a HEMP event, a fact that all other members of the nuclear club are surely aware of.

-In 1859 our understanding of electricity and magnetics is not what it is today, thus, the fires were likely caused by over loaded conductors with out means to bypass excess electrical energy to ground.
+In 1859 our understanding of electricity and magnetics is not what it is today, thus, the fires were likely caused by overloaded conductors without means to bypass excess electrical energy to ground.

-Solar flares and CME are slow moving events, with 1-2 days warning before the effects of a CME reach earth.
+Solar flares and CME are slow-moving events, with 1-2 days warning before the effects of a CME reach Earth.
 One can stay apprised of solar flares and other solar activity by subscribing to NOAA Space Weather Prediction Center’s email service.

 The question becomes, is all of this really necessary.
-It depends on how important it is to the radio station ownership to remain on the air during such an event.
+It depends on how important it is to radio station ownership to remain on the air during such an event.
 Based on historical information and global geopolitics, the probabilities of such an occurrence are:

 Lightning strike – 1:1 Any radio station that has a tall structure, particularly a steel tower, will get struck by lightning, perhaps several times per year depending on the region.

-Large Class X solar flare resulting in damaging CME – 1:21 Since 1859, there have been seven solar flare events that have disrupted communications or power systems on earth.
+Large Class X solar flare resulting in damaging CME – 1:21 Since 1859, there have been seven solar flare events that have disrupted communications or power systems on Earth.
 This is a bit misleading since 6 of the 7 events have occurred in the last 22 years, making the real probability more like 1:3.6

 High Altitude EMP – 1:30 Based on seventeen high altitude tests carried out by the US and USSR in 1962, the growing nuclear proliferation and a June 2005 Reuters article “Experts warn of substantial risk of WMD attack” in which the author stipulates a thirty percent risk of a nuclear attack of any type in the period of 2010 to 2015.

 High altitude nuclear burst EMP has three components; the fast component (20/550 ns pulse) is an electromagnetic shock-wave, the medium-speed component (1.5/5000 μs pulse), and the slow component (0.2/25 s pulse) resulting from the expansion of the explosion’s fireball in the Earth’s magnetic field.1 Compare that to a lightning strike, which typically has a 1.8 µs rise time.
-That means the first pulse frequency is from about 72 to 200 MHz, second pulse frequency is from about 800 Hz to 2.5 MHz and third pulse is basically DC and effects mostly long wires.
+That means the first pulse frequency is from about 72 to 200 MHz, the second pulse frequency is from about 800 Hz to 2.5 MHz and the third pulse is basically DC and affects mostly long wires.
 Thus, any shielding, grounding and suppression needs to consider the highest frequency down to about 10 KHz.2

 The rise time to frequency comparison is an important consideration in the design and construction of grounding systems.
 Grounds need to present the least amount of inductance possible.
 This means using solid, not stranded wire, keeping bends to a minimum and where required, use long radiuses.
 Bond all junctions by welding, exothermic welding or soldering.
 Use a single point ground system.
 Zone grounding should also be employed.
-The definition of zone grounding is concentric grounding areas connected to each other by a single low inductance ground conductor.2 The idea of isolating grounds by use of a ferrite suppressor may seem odd, however, if there is a separate RF ground, tied together with the building ground using wide copper strap laid on the floor, this will minimize ground system “reception” of incoming EMP.2,3
+The definition of zone grounding is concentric grounding areas connected to each other by a single low-inductance ground conductor.2 The idea of isolating grounds by use of a ferrite suppressor may seem odd, however, if there is a separate RF ground, tied together with the building ground using wide copper strap laid on the floor, this will minimize ground system “reception” of incoming EMP.2,3

-Shielding means surrounding the protected equipment with a conductive material such as copper plate, aluminum plate, copper mesh, aluminum mesh, brass mesh, steel plate or steal mesh.1,2 There are advantages and disadvantages to each.
+Shielding means surrounding the protected equipment with a conductive material such as copper plate, aluminum plate, copper mesh, aluminum mesh, brass mesh, steel plate or steel mesh.1,2 There are advantages and disadvantages to each.
 Seams should be welded to prevent “leaks.”
 Doors need to have finger stock or metal compression gaskets to ensure proper sealing of opening.
-Other openings for ventilation, cable ingress, etc. need to be “significantly” less than one wave length.
+Other openings for ventilation, cable ingress, etc. need to be “significantly” less than one wavelength.
 MIL-STD-188-1 gives the allowable opening size of 10 x 10 cm or 3.9 x 3.9 inches.
 If openings in the shield become greater than approximately wavelength/6 meters (at 250 Mhz, about 8 inches), significant fields can penetrate to the interior.2

 Suppression deals with those connections to the areas outside of the facility.
 These include incoming electrical service, data service and RF transmission lines to and from antennas.
 Since the fast component of the HEMP falls within the VHF spectrum, FM broadcast installations are particularly vulnerable.
 Suppression devices for incoming AC power are readily available from commercial sources and are well proven.
-LEA makes a series surge suppressor that uses a combination of fast acting silicone diodes, MOVs and an LC filter made up of series inductance and parallel capacitance to ground.
-The LEA DYNA family series surge protectors have a system response time of less than one nano second and are tested to greater than 1,000 operations.4 The response time depends on a good, non-inductive ground connection.
+LEA makes a series surge suppressor that uses a combination of fast acting silicone diodes, MOVs, and an LC filter made up of series inductance and parallel capacitance to ground.
+The LEA DYNA family series surge protectors have a system response time of less than one nanosecond and are tested to greater than 1,000 operations.4 The response time depends on a good, non-inductive ground connection.

 Suppression for incoming RF and data cables is more difficult because the normal operating frequencies fall within the HEMP rise time frequency.
 Incoming data at a transmitter site usually consists of a DS-1 circuit however, larger capacity circuits are sometimes used.
 Fiber optic cables are immune from HEMP as they have no metal conductors.
 Copper data lines must have a data line surge suppressor between the TELCO demark and the CSU.